DotCamp/wp-table-builder/readme.txt

 After the table is saved, you can embed it in post and pages by using a shortcode.
 Click on 'Embed' on the top to get the shortcode.

 You can also get the shortcode from the 'All Tables' list under 'Table Builder' menu.

+## Import Tables

+You can import tables from CSV files.
+You can import both single and multiple CSV files.
+Multiple CSV files will have to be zipped.

+You can also import tables from TablePress plugin.

 == Frequently Asked Questions ==